OmarHamdann/mouse_jiggler/README.md

 Configuration
 You can easily customize the behavior of the script by editing the following variables at the top of the file:

-Interval: The number of seconds between each mouse movement (default is 300 seconds, or 5 minutes).
+interval: The number of seconds between each mouse movement (default is 300 seconds, or 5 minutes).

 distance: The number of pixels the mouse will move (default is 5 pixels).

-#You can adjust the interval (in seconds) between movements
+# You can adjust the interval (in seconds) between movements
 interval = 300

-#You can adjust the distance (in pixels) the mouse moves
+# You can adjust the distance (in pixels) the mouse moves
 distance = 5

 Disclaimer